 Non-suicidal self-injury (NSSI) is common in young girls and adolescents with ADHD.
 Additionally, substance use disorders, anxiety disorders, sleep disorders, eating disorders, and mood disorders can coexist with ADHD.
 These comorbid conditions can complicate the diagnosis, but awareness and expertise can help healthcare professionals identify and address them effectively.

 When coping with ADHD, it is crucial to take proactive steps to manage symptoms and enhance well-being.
 These strategies for women encompass regular exercise and mindfulness practices to improve focus and mood.
-Consider making dietary adjustments, such as a balanced diet and limiting sugar and caffeine as it can help control impulsivity and hyperactivity.
-While it is challenging at first, consider taking steps to improve organizational skills, time management, and sleep hygiene which are key for managing daily life.
-At the workplace, decluttering, minimizing distractions, and using tools like planners can enhance productivity and reduce the frustration that comes with ADHD.
+Consider making dietary adjustments, such as a balanced diet and limiting sugar and caffeine, as it can help control impulsivity and hyperactivity.
+While it is challenging at first, consider taking steps to improve organisational skills, time management, and sleep hygiene, which are key for managing daily life.
+At the workplace, decluttering, minimising distractions, and using tools like planners can enhance productivity and reduce the frustration that comes with ADHD.
 Effective communication and emotional management can aid in smoother relationships and also help you speak about your concerns, creating a compassionate environment.

 image